KintCark/COMFYUI-ANDROID-TERMUX/README.md

 git clone https://github.com/ltdrdata/ComfyUI-Manager.git

 After You install Manager Make Sure To Install Efficiency Nodes!! they are better for Performance And are less messy!!!
-Also install Rgthree's nodes they have an optimized feature that helps load sdxl models.

 PixArt Sigma XL 2 Works on 12gb Ram!!!